 Welcome to the Carnegie Mellon University Press

-Carnegie Mellon University Press, now in its forty-first year of publishing, was founded by Gerald Costanzo in 1972 as “Three Rivers Press.”
+Carnegie Mellon University Press, now in its forty-third year of publishing, was founded by Gerald Costanzo in 1972 as “Three Rivers Press.”
 Three Rivers Press published chapbooks and full-length collections as well as Three Rivers Poetry Journal.
 The journal, which appeared semi-annually from 1972-1992, included special issues on Dave Smith (accompanied by an essay by John Gardner), Peter Cooley (essay by Philip Dacey), Patricia Goedicke (essay by Ron Slate), Mary Oliver (essay by Robert Wallace) and Brendan Galvin (essay by George Garrett).
 Titles under the Carnegie Mellon University Press imprint commenced in 1975 and have included titles by Pulitzer Prize winners Rita Dove, Ted Kooser, Franz Wright and Stephen Dunn.

 Carnegie Mellon University Press' particular strength continues to lie in literary publishing with the following series: